the-library-code/portainer-deployer/TLC-README.md

 2. Copy and rename the example config to a new place, e.g. `cp portainer_deployer/app.conf.example /home/developer/deployer.conf`
 3. Edit this configuration for your local portainer stack, or Zenit, or so on:
    1. URL for Zenit should be `https://maintenance.the-library-cloud.de`
-   2. See the central password DB for `TLC Zenit API Token` to set the username and token secret
+   2. See the central password DB for `TLC Portainer API Token` to set the username and token secret
      * When you are logged in into portainer and click on your user name and on `my account`.
 Then you can create access tokens.
 4. Install the Python module.
 Use virtual environment if desired.
 Install with `python setup.py install`
 5. Install requirements using e.g. `pip wheel -r requirements.txt`